spotinst/help/src/docs/ocean/getting-started/aks/README.md

 * If no node pools are selected, Ocean will create a Virtual Node Group based on the Template Virtual Node Group.

-* Spot recommends creating a Virtual Node Group for each workload configuration, not per node pool.
+* Spot recommends creating a Virtual Node Group for each set of requirements, not per node pool.
 Create Virtual Node Groups that are different from one to another so that each Virtual Node Group serves several node pools.

 Example:

-Each of the two node pools also represents several other node pools with similar workload configurations:
+Each of the two node pools also represents several other node pools with similar configurations:

 1. Select the two node pools for import and leave the rest unselected.
 You can then consolidate all your node pools into the two custom Virtual Node Groups.
 2. click the link for a custom Virtual Node Group and edit attributes if needed.